-For structural concrete, the FP denotes mixture composition requirements for various classes of concrete and specifies minimum cement contents, allowable slump ranges, nominal maximum aggregate sizes and minimum air contents.
+For structural concrete, the FP denotes mixture composition requirements for various classes of concrete and specifies nominal maximum aggregate sizes and minimum air contents.
 Concrete and/or exposure classes, which dictate mixture proportioning, specified compressive strength and other durability requirements, are usually specified in the plans on contract drawings or in project-specific special contract requirements.
-Similar requirements are stipulated in the minor concrete and rigid pavements sections of the FP; however, only one mixture composition is specified.
-For rigid pavements, classes are specified to dictate mixture proportioning, minimum compressive strength and other durability requirements.
-For minor concrete, one mixture composition is specified in conjunction with a specified concrete compressive strength.
+Similar requirements are stipulated in the minor concrete section of the FP; however, only one mixture composition is specified in conjunction with a specified concrete compressive strength.
 Classes are typically not utilized.